hashicorp/terraform-website/content/source/docs/cloud/architectural-details/data-security.html.md

 ## Vault Transit Encryption

-The [Vault Transit Secret Engine](https://www.vaultproject.io/docs/secrets/transit/index.html) handles encryption for data in-transit and is used when encrypting data from the application to the applicable [storage layer](./reliability-availability.html#components).
+The [Vault Transit Secret Engine](https://www.vaultproject.io/docs/secrets/transit/index.html) handles encryption for data in-transit and is used when encrypting data from the application to persistent storage.